Angel Island (California)

-Angel Island is an island in San Francisco Bay.
+Angel Island (Spanish: Isla de los Ángeles) is an island in San Francisco Bay.
 The entire island is included within Angel Island State Park, administered by California State Parks.
-The island, a California Historical Landmark, has been used by humans for a variety of purposes, including seasonal hunting and gathering by indigenous peoples, water and timber supply for European ships, ranching by Mexicans, United States military installations, a United States Public Health Service Quarantine Station, and a U.S. Bureau of Immigration inspection and detention facility.
-The Angel Island Immigration Station, on the northeast corner of the island, which has been designated a National Historic Landmark, was where officials detained, inspected, and examined approximately one million immigrants, who primarily came from Asia.
-Under the Chinese Exclusion Act of 1882, the first United States law to restrict a group of immigrants based on their race, nationality, and class, all arriving Chinese immigrants were to be examined by immigration or customs agents.
+The island, a California Historical Landmark, has been used by humans for a variety of purposes, including seasonal hunting and gathering by Indigenous peoples, water and timber supply for European ships, ranching by Mexicans, United States military installations, a United States Public Health Service Quarantine Station, and a U.S. Bureau of Immigration inspection and detention facility.

+The Angel Island Immigration Station, on the northeast corner of the island, which has been designated a National Historic Landmark, is where officials detained, inspected, and examined approximately one million immigrants, who primarily came from Asia.

 Geography

 Angel Island is the second largest island in area of the San Francisco Bay (Alameda is the largest).
 On a clear day, Sonoma and Napa can be seen from the north side of the island; San Jose can be seen from the south side of the island.
 The highest point on the island, almost exactly at its center, is Mount Caroline Livermore, more commonly known as simply Mt Livermore, at a height of 788 feet.
-This peak is named for named for Caroline Sealy Livermore.
-The island is almost entirely in the city of Tiburon, in Marin County, although, there is a small sliver (0.7%) at the eastern end of it (Fort McDowell) which extends into the territory of the City and County of San Francisco.
+This peak is named for Caroline Sealy Livermore.
+The island is almost entirely in the city of Tiburon, in Marin County, although there is a small sliver (0.7%) at the eastern end of it (Fort McDowell) which extends into the territory of the City and County of San Francisco.
 The island is separated from the mainland of Marin County by Raccoon Strait, the depth of the water approximately 90 feet.
 The United States Census Bureau reported a land area of 3.107 sqmi and a population of 57 people as of the 2000 census.